jeffreycarlson/openrtb/extensions/community_extensions/skadnetwork.md

 Problem: How to represent large lists of IDs programmatically where there may not be a standard list or there is publisher customization?

 Solution/Implementation: SSP/SDK retrieves a list of all SKAdNetwork IDs and generates a standardized hash of the values.
 These hashes would be identical across SSP/SDK networks.
-The hashes would be available in a downloadable table, giving everyone access to a full list of IDs on each app version.
-A standardized list could be generated easily from the client device, simplifying transmission for prebid or other use cases.
+A standardized list can easily be generated from the client device, simplifying transmission for prebid or other use cases.

 Generating the standard hash:
 1. Pull all SKAdNetwork IDs from Info.plist